elbruno/gen-ai-workshop/README.md

 Lets start with a few prompts and observe the response using the chat interface:

 ```
-What is the capital of Michigan?
+What is the capital of Ontario?
 ```

 ```